dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/polynomials/5-expanding-advanced.md

 {{% note Solution %}}

-1. This is similar to the previous example.
+{{% note 1 %}} This is similar to the previous example.
 If you swap the second and third brackets, you should be able to recognise the cubic identities.
 {{% mn ex229 tips %}}
 (1) Identity 5: $(a\pm b)(a^2\mp ab + b^2)$ $=a^3\pm b^3$<br>
 (2) Identity 4: $(x+a)(x+b)$ $=x^2+(a+b)x+ab$